heptarch/heptarch.github.io/drafts/kernel-integral.md

 But this turns out to be a useful trick for doing integrals!
 *Full disclosure.* I didn't come up with this hack, but stole it (with modifications) from Ramanujan.
-There are a variety of mathematical subtleties I'm happily ignoring.
+Also, I'm happily ignoring many mathematical subtleties!

-#### The Voigt integral
+### The Voigt integral

 Let's take everyone's favourite example, the 1D Fourier transform: